Muhammad al-Jawad: Summoned to Baghdad ()

 Kitab al-Irshad implies that Muhammad returned to Medina after this episode in Baghdad.
-By some accounts, however, he stayed in Baghdad for about eight years, primarily engaged in teaching, before returning to Medina with his family after the death of al-Ma'mun in 218 AH (833 CE).
+By some accounts, however, he stayed in Baghdad for about eight years, primarily engaged in teaching, before returning to Medina with his family after the death of al-Ma'mun in 218 AH (833).
 This is viewed as house arrest by the historian Jassim M. Hussain, citing a report by al-Mas'udi.
 There is not much known about this period of his life.